KyreenaH/Designing-for-Web/README.md

   16. I highly recommend trying to “break” your design, by adding in more content than you designed for, then fixing the result.
 You need to make sure the design is flexible, particularly because the text will inevitably be translated to a different language, which WILL break it.
 Another aspect of this, is not using lorem ipsum, but instead using similar content thrown in with some language context.
 For example, if I’m designing a user name display for a user profile, I’ll try names from different cultures, like Liu Sam, Sanchan Prajeet, Bjork Rykasdottar, as well as hyphenated names, like Sarah-Jane Innott-Lester.

-  17. On the note of cultures and names: if you need a user to provide their name, a single field is best, due to the many different name treatments across cultures e.g. the Chinese traditionally place their last name first, which makes "first name" and "last name" unhelpful.

-  18. Consult with the developers frequently about whether something will be possible or not, or if they may know a better way of doing it.
+  17. Consult with the developers frequently about whether something will be possible or not, or if they may know a better way of doing it.
 An open dialogue throughout the project is very important.

 ####Client expectations